jcyesc/linux-kernel-development-101/labs/kernel-intro/ch24-signals/README.md

 ## How the kernel install signal handlers

-Inside `struct task` there are several fields dedicated to signals.
+Inside `task_struct` there are several fields dedicated to signals.
 The `struct sighand_struct` data structure contains the handlers for the different signals and it is this field that has to be updated.